(FINNISH, BORN 1973)

 Laumeier Sculpture Park Commission, with funds from the Mark Twain Laumeier Endowment Fund and Purina

-Tea Mäkipää has created five sculptures that highlight the senses dogs use to read the landscape—whether by sight, sound or smell.
+Tea Mäkipää has created a series of sculptures that highlight the senses dogs use to read the landscape—whether by sight, sound or smell.
 Through each of these “stations”—a doghouse town, a treasure-filled compost pile, a self-guided walking tour, a karaoke machine, fly-away toys and a human canine bridge—Mäkipää allows dogs to lead their companions down Laumeier’s Art Hike Trail, reversing the hierarchy imposed upon them in our human-centric world.